 Our collections contain only two reels of film but they have been digitised and are also viewable here.
 They are of excavations carried our by Reginald Campbell-Thompson in Iraq in the early 1930s.

 Digitized versions of the Shahnama of Muhammad Juki, copied in Herat between 1440 and 1445 and considered to be one of the finest Timurid manuscripts of the 15th century; the Gulistan of the poet Sa’di completed in 1583 in Fatehpur Sikri; and an autograph copy of Kitab-i Mathnawiyyat-i Zafar Khan copied in Lahore in 1663 are also available online on the Cambridge Digital Library Website.

 The Thomas Manning Archive was purchased in 2015 with funding from the National Heritage Memorial Fund (NHMF) and further support from the Arts Council England/Victoria and Albert Museum Purchase Grant Fund; the Friends of the National Libraries; and numerous private donations.
 We are grateful for their support in enabling the material to be kept together and made available for research.
 The catalogue is now available on Archives Hub.

 Records for most of our books, pamphlets, manuscripts and artworks are available on our online catalogue, here.

 Records for some of our archival collections are available on Archives Hub, which you can search here.

 Please contact us if you cannot find the material you require for your research, as some is still uncatalogued.

 For more detailed information about our collections, please click on one of the following links:

-The RAS Reading Room is open Tuesday and Friday 10am-5pm and Thursday 2-5pm.
-For further details concerning accessing the Collections please see here.
+The RAS Reading Room was formerly open Tuesday and Friday 10am-5pm and Thursday 2-5pm.
+For further details concerning previous access to the Collections, please see here.
 New guidelines for accessing the collections will be posted once the current lockdown has been lifted.